There's a new sense of excitement surrounding Royal Caribbean Cruises Ltd. (RCL) - The Dwinnex

-The closing price of Royal Caribbean Cruises Ltd. (NYSE: RCL) was $63.01 for the day, down -1.25% from the previous closing price of $63.81.
-In other words, the price has decreased by -$0.80 from its previous closing price.
-On the day, 2635871 shares were traded.
-RCL stock price reached its highest trading level at $64.72 during the session, while it also had its lowest trading level at $62.55.
+Royal Caribbean Cruises Ltd. (NYSE: RCL) closed the day trading at $68.44 down -1.30% from the previous closing price of $69.34.
+In other words, the price has decreased by -$0.90 from its previous closing price.
+On the day, 3056697 shares were traded.
+RCL stock price reached its highest trading level at $69.39 during the session, while it also had its lowest trading level at $67.61.

 Sponsored